-It is supported by the UK government and the European Investment Bank, British Business Bank, and the European Regional Development Fund.
+It is supported by the UK government, the European Investment Bank, the British Business Bank, and the European Regional Development Fund.

 There are four types of funding that businesses can access:

 - Small-Business Loans: from £25,000 to £150,000.
-Available to both start-ups as well as established SMEs that have had difficulty getting financing through traditional lenders.
+Available to start-ups and established SMEs that have had difficulty getting financing through traditional lenders.

 - Equity financing: later stage equity funding up to £2 million.
 In return for funding, you will sell a portion of your business to investors or groups of investors.

-You will need to submit your application through one of the MEIF’s allocation fund managers in order to secure funding.
+You will need to submit your application through one of the MEIF’s allocation fund managers to secure funding.
 These are available on the MEIF Website.

 Investment Fund Cornwall & Isles of Scilly